 Employer provided cars

-The scale of charges for working out the taxable benefit for an employee who has use of an employer provided car are normally announced well in advance.
+The scale of charges for working out the taxable benefit for an employee who has use of an employer provided car are now announced well in advance.
 Most cars are taxed by reference to bands of CO2 emissions multiplied by the original list price of the vehicle.
+Currently there is a 3% diesel supplement.
 The maximum charge is capped at 37% of the list price of the car.